DivvyCloud/QuickStart/README.md

 The fastest and most consistent way to launch BotFactory is to use Docker Compose.
-This quick start guide provides instructions on how to use Docker Compose to launch BotFactory and all of its service dependencies as containers.
+This quick start guide provides instructions on how to use Docker Compose to launch BotFactory and all of its service dependencies as containers in less than 15 minutes.

+This quickstart method is intended for trial environments, not production environments.
+If you wish to set up a production environment, please refer to our Enterprise Set-up documentation (INSERT LINK HERE).

 ## Provision BotFactory Instance